 σAntA and its putative binding site are highly conserved.
 Bioinformatic analysis failed to identify the common ECF σ factor promoter motifs upstream of the antG and antH genes, notably the “AAC” motif in the -35 region and the “CGT” motif in the -10 region (Staron et al., 2009).
-We therefore mapped the transcriptional start sites of the antFG and antHIJKLMNO operons and identified -10 and -35 regions which share high sequence identity with one another, but not with the σAntA-independent antB promoter (Fig. 7A).
+We therefore mapped the transcriptional start sites of the antGF and antHIJKLMNO operons using 5’-RLM RACE and identified -10 and -35 regions which share high nucleotide sequence identity with one another, but not with the σAntA-independent antB promoter (Fig. 7A).
 Six antimycin producing Streptomyces strains have been reported previously (Riclea et al., 2012; Seipke et al., 2011a; Yan et al., 2012) and we identified eight more putative antimycin gene clusters whilst searching for σAntA orthologues in Genbank (Table S1 and Experimental Procedures).
 Since the 14 known σAntA orthologues share 66% sequence identity (Table S1, Fig. S2), we hypothesise that σAntA regulation of the antG and antH promoters will be common to all antimycin producing Streptomyces strains.
 To investigate this, we searched for the antG and antH promoter motifs in the 14 known or predicted antimycin gene clusters encoded by published Streptomyces genome sequences.
 All 14 antG promoters contain very high sequence identity in the -35 and -10 regions, although S. ambofaciens has an 18 nucleotide spacer between the -35 and -10 element compared to the typical 17 nucleotide spacer (Fig. 7B).
 High nucleotide conservation was also observed at the antH promoter and the -10 element contains a “CTC” motif that is 100% conserved across all promoters although again spacer regions between the -10 and -35 elements vary in length between 17 and 18 bp (Fig. 7B).
 The in silico data therefore suggests that σAntA has highly conserved -35 and -10 binding sites at the antG and antH promoters of all antimycin producing Streptomyces strains.
+Scanning the complete published S. albus genome with the AntA -10 and -35 binding sites (using GLEME2 – part of MEME) returns only two significant hits, the antGF and antHIJKLMNO promoters suggesting there are no other σAntA targets (results not shown).
+This strongly suggests that σAntA is a pathway-specific regulator of antimycin biosynthesis.